 What is immersive event technology?
 Imagine stepping outside a conference: You’re greeted with ambient wilderness sounds and surrounded by natural trees, woodland creatures, and even a small mountain range — but inside four walls.

 This is what immersive event technology can sound, look, and feel like.
 Immersive touchpoints put a person into a life-like environment.
 The moments these types of executions create are not easily forgettable for the person experiencing them.
 If you want to have a memorable event and one that leaves a lasting impact on your brand, immersion is a great way to accomplish that.

-This 40,000-square-foot “campground,” spoken of above which Salesforce brought to life at the 2018 Dreamforce Expo, is the definition of an immersive, experiential event.
-Over the last few years, brands have begun creating immersive experiences for customers in an effort to build human connections — and drive to robust bottom lines.
+This 40,000-square-foot multi-sensory experience “campground,” spoken of above, which Salesforce brought to life at the 2018 Dreamforce Expo, is the definition of an immersive, experiential event.
+In recent years, brands have begun creating immersive experiences for customers in an effort to build human connections — and drive to robust bottom lines.

-And attendees want more human connection, whether that’s through face-to-face conversations or shared experiences.
-That’s why, at Bluewater, we believe in deploying “immersive touchpoints” — opportunities, similar to that of Salesforce’s, for audiences to use their own sensory perception and creativity to experience an event in a unique way.
+And attendees want more human connection, whether that’s through in-person conversations or shared experiences.
+That’s why, at Bluewater, we believe in deploying “immersive touchpoints” — opportunities similar to that of Salesforce’s, for audiences to use their own sensory perception and creativity to experience an event in a unique way.